 People Have Died From Bird Scooters In Florida

-In April 2019, a man died in an e-scooter accident in Ft.
-Lauderdale, Florida, according to the South Florida Sun-Sentinel.
+In April 2019, a man died in an e-scooter accident in Fort Lauderdale, Florida, according to the South Florida Sun-Sentinel.
 On June 29 of that same year, Fox 13 Tampa Bay reported that man in Tampa was hit by a truck while riding an e-scooter and passed away days later at the hospital.

 There is presently no exact statistical value given to the number of deaths related to the use of e-scooters from Florida.
-From a report published by the South Florida Sun-Sentinel, there were 74 people injured in Ft.
-Lauderdale alone while using e-scooters.
+From a report published by the South Florida Sun-Sentinel, there were 74 people injured in Fort Lauderdale alone while using e-scooters.
 Of those injured, 57 of them needed to be hospitalized, and of those hospitalized, ten victims suffered what was classified as serious injuries.

 E-Scooter Accident and Injuries

 E-scooters, such as those offered by Bird, are a transportation service that allows users to rent the scooters through a smartphone app.
 Users pay electronically, ride the e-scooter within a specified operating area, and then leave the e-scooter on the street or sidewalk once they arrive at their destination.

 Proposed as a way to reduce urban traffic and carbon emissions, e-scooter services were a noble idea, but in practice, there have been serious issues.
 These issues have included minor inconveniences, such as users abusing the service by haphazardly leaving the scooters on sidewalks for pedestrians to trip over, to major accidents with significant bodily injuries and, as mentioned, some deaths.